In this article, learn about:

 The decision about which tool to use, and where it runs, has gotten harder to navigate as these platforms have matured.
 Most teams treat the local versus cloud question as an infrastructure preference.
 It affects compliance exposure, operational reliability, and maintenance overhead in ways that aren't obvious until something breaks.

-This article covers what each deployment model actually means in an EDI context, where each tends to perform well or fall short, and how the available low-code iPaaS tools map to those trade-offs.
+This article covers what each deployment model means in an EDI context, where each tends to perform well or fall short, and how the available low-code iPaaS tools map to those trade-offs.
 If you've read When Low-Code EDI Works and Where It Usually Breaks, this piece picks up where that one leaves off.

 What Does "Local" Versus "Cloud" Actually Mean for iPaaS?